averagehuman/nginx-memcached/README.rst

 Why not Varnish?
 ----------------

 Or use Varnish.
-There is possibly more programmatic control with the memcached method, and so may be suitable for more complex apps.
+Whatever makes you happy.

 Credit
 ------